YufeiWeng/Ancient_Artifact_Dating/README.md

 ```bash
 python examples/run_expt.py --dataset iwildcam --algorithm ERM --root_dir data
 ```
 there will be a folder named data/iwildcam_v2.0/train/ in the root directory.
+Replace the images in this folder with our cuneiform front/raw images.
+Then, run metadata_t2_t3.ipynb to generate categories.csv and metadata.csv for our training set following the WILDS format requirements.
+Everything is ready!

+The .sh files are examples of some experiments we have run.
+After the training, findMax.ipynb can quickly identify the best results.